carpentries/trainers/README.md

 ## 2025 Meeting Schedule

-Trainer Community meetings are open only to members of the Trainer community and invited guests.
+Instructor Trainer Community meetings are open only to members of the Instructor Trainer community and invited guests.
 Meeting times are listed on the [Community Calendar](https://carpentries.org/community/#community-events).
 Meeting topics may be proposed by any member of the community.
 Meeting topics may be proposed via this repository (ideally) or by [email](mailto:instructor.training@carpentries.org).
 To submit a suggest a meeting topic here, please visit the [Discussions tab](https://github.com/carpentries/trainers/discussions) and create a Discussion topic (or add a comment to an existing topic if appropriate).